zehreken/simple-blog-generator/posts/2026-03-04-reinforcement-learning-and-life-lessons.md

 ### The Constraint of Time

 In theory, an RL agent has no time constraints, it can run as long as there is compute power.
 But we "mere humans" have a finite clock.
 Our action space is constantly shrinking.
 At ten years old, the dream of an Olympic gold medal is a valid data point in your action space; a few decades later, that option simply disappears.
+As a kid I always had grandiose dreams about my future, it was sometimes being a very successful business person or a very famous musician.
+Now at the age of 40, I realize that my action space is getting smaller faster every year.

 This leads to the ultimate human question: How do we know when we’ve found a "good enough" life path, versus when we are simply settling because we’re afraid to keep looking?
 """